 4. Authors cite PMCID in progress reports, applications, and proposals.

-The NIH is implementing important changes to eRA Commons and NCBI accounts beginning in 2021.
+The NIH is implementing important changes to eRA Commons and NCBI accounts.
 To increase account security, NIH is transitioning to 3rd-party account credentials such as Login.gov or university/institutional access.
 Your eRA Commons and NCBI usernames and passwords will be going away.
 This does NOT affect the data in My NCBI, My Bibliiography or SciENcv in your NCBI account or submission data in eRA Commons.

 What do I need to do?